maxalone/maxalone/README.md

 visionary, dreamer to whom they turn to obtain solutions that others have not been able to develop

-* 🌍  Now in Rome but homeless and wandering
+* 🌍  Currently in Rome but well known as homeless and wandering
 * ✉️  You can contact me at [info@tangram.page](mailto:info@tangram.page)
 * 🤝  I'm open to collaborating on self-managed social assistance progjects
 * ⚡  I am interested in cooking, alternative life.
 I hate technology